SuperNewRoles/SuperNewRoles/READMEs/README_en.md

 -----------------------
 ## DoubleKiller
 ### Team Impostor
-Use the independent kill button<br>.
+Use the independent kill button.<br>
-It has two kill buttons, each with its own cooldown. <br>.
-You can change in the settings whether you can use sabotage or not. <br>
+It has two kill buttons, each with its own cooldown. .<br> You can change in the settings whether you can use sabotage or not. <br>
 ### Game Settings
 | Name | Description